Simple Explanation of Night Vision Models Differences

 Automatic Brightness Control (ABC)

 This feature automatically reduces the image intensifier’s brightness under dynamic lighting conditions.
-It may extend a tube life by limiting bright light picks amplification within reasonable limits.
-Automatic Brightness Control also protects the user from temporary blindness caused by an excessively bright image produced by a night vision device when unexpected light pollution of the operating scene happens - the image gets brighter for a split second and then dims to a pre-set comfortable level.
+It may extend the tube’s lifespan by limiting the amplification of bright light peaks within reasonable limits.
+Automatic Brightness Control also protects the user from temporary blindness caused by an excessively bright image produced by a night vision device when unexpected light pollution occurs in the operating scene.
+The image brightens for a split second and then dims to a pre-set comfortable level.

 Good Example of How All Three Features Can Work in One Device

-The above three features are very often confused with one another.
-The following example will clarify the difference: If a night vision device has all three features on board (Autogating, Automatic Brightness Control, and Manual Gain Control), then an operator can adjust image brightness with the Manual Gain Control to a level of personal comfort.
-The Autogating will automatically reduce the glow of any lit object on the hunting scene like a lit feeder light.
-This will allow an operator to better distinguish objects in immediate proximity to the light.
-If your hunting buddy unthoughtfully points a flashlight to your face, Automatic Brightness Control will quickly reduce the brightness to the level you pre-set earlier with the Manual Gain.
-These features can be even more useful in a night combat situation or during an urban night law enforcement operation.
+If a night vision device has all three features—Autogating, Automatic Brightness Control, and Manual Gain Control—an operator can adjust image brightness to a personally comfortable level using Manual Gain Control.
+Autogating will automatically reduce the glow of any lit object in the hunting scene, such as a feeder light, allowing the operator to better distinguish objects in the immediate proximity to the light.
+If your hunting buddy thoughtlessly points a flashlight at your face, Automatic Brightness Control will quickly reduce the brightness to the level you previously set with Manual Gain Control.
+These features are even more valuable in night combat situations or urban law enforcement operations.

 Please do not hesitate to contact us with any additional questions you may have.